swanmano/ios-module-project-logo/README.md

 # Logo

-The goal of this project is to have you take a logo and draw it in a custom view.

 The purpose of this project is for you to practice drawing with Core Graphics; if you are able to create a logo, you should feel fairly comfortable with drawing any custom views.
 As everything shown on the screen is a `UIView` or a subclass of it, you can override the way anything looks by drawing it yourself.

 ### Requirements